-With its iconic blue leaves and stunning displays, the blue star fern is a top choice among houseplant enthusiasts.
+Blue star fern care is easy and straightforward, even though it is part of the fern family, which have a notorious reputation for being fussy and difficult to keep.
+With its iconic blue leaves and stunning displays, the blue star fern of the Polypodiaceae family is a top choice among houseplant enthusiasts.

-Unlike other ferns, it’s not too difficult to grow your own at home either, especially if you follow the expert tips and tricks in this comprehensive care guide!
+Unlike other ferns, this Phlebodium genus plant is not too difficult to grow your own at home either, especially if you follow the expert tips and tricks in this comprehensive care guide!

 Blue Star Fern Care Guide